opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ### Sub-issues

 120    I come now to the factors which the defendants raised to allege bad faith, _ie_, that the transaction in respect of the collective sale to the purchaser was not in good faith.
 I will refer to them as sub-issues.
-However, one should also bear in mind that the defendants did not allege that there was bad faith on the part of any individual person or entity specifically, whether in the CSC, Knight Frank or R&T.[\[note: 100\]](#Ftn_100)
+However, one should also bear in mind that the defendants did not allege that there was bad faith on the part of any individual person or entity specifically, whether in the CSC, Knight Frank or R&T.[^100]

 #### Conflict of interest

 ##### (1)   Parties’ arguments

 121    The first sub-issue was the question about conflict of interest, _ie_, whether Lim and Chan had actual or potential conflicts of interest which were not disclosed.
 This was one of the main factors which the defendants raised to allege bad faith.
 As mentioned already, it was not in dispute that Lim and Chan have associates who each owns another unit in the Property.
-Specifically, Lim’s brother and Chan’s brother and mother each owns another unit,[\[note: 101\]](#Ftn_101) and the units they own are of the same type as those Lim and Chan own respectively.[\[note: 102\]](#Ftn_102) It was also not in dispute that before Lim and Chan were elected as members of the CSC, they did not declare any conflict of interest.
+Specifically, Lim’s brother and Chan’s brother and mother each owns another unit,[^101] and the units they own are of the same type as those Lim and Chan own respectively.[^102] It was also not in dispute that before Lim and Chan were elected as members of the CSC, they did not declare any conflict of interest.
 Indeed, their position was that there was no actual or potential conflict.

 122    First, it was unclear whether the defendants were suggesting that both Lim and Chan had actual or potential conflicts of interest, or only actual conflicts of interest.
-The objections filed to the High Court on 20 August 2018 seemed to generally allege that Lim and Chan had conflicts of interest.[\[note: 103\]](#Ftn_103) I add that while the defendants’ written submissions to the court dated 10 September 2018 appeared to suggest that both Lim and Chan had actual conflicts of interest,[\[note: 104\]](#Ftn_104) the earlier correspondence from the defendants’ lawyers to the plaintiffs’ lawyers dated 14 June 2018 suggested that both Lim and Chan had actual or potential conflicts of interest.[\[note: 105\]](#Ftn_105) Taking the defendants’ case at its highest, I proceeded on the basis that they were suggesting that both Lim and Chan had actual or potential conflicts of interest.
+The objections filed to the High Court on 20 August 2018 seemed to generally allege that Lim and Chan had conflicts of interest.[^103] I add that while the defendants’ written submissions to the court dated 10 September 2018 appeared to suggest that both Lim and Chan had actual conflicts of interest,[^104] the earlier correspondence from the defendants’ lawyers to the plaintiffs’ lawyers dated 14 June 2018 suggested that both Lim and Chan had actual or potential conflicts of interest.[^105] Taking the defendants’ case at its highest, I proceeded on the basis that they were suggesting that both Lim and Chan had actual or potential conflicts of interest.

-123    The defendants contended that it was a reasonable inference that with associates who own the same type of units, Lim and Chan had extra interest and felt additional urgency to push through with the collective sale as quickly as possible even if the sale price was not necessarily the appropriate price that could be obtained.[\[note: 106\]](#Ftn_106) The defendants also submitted that in view of the fact that the associates of Lim and Chan own the same type of unit as them, this resulted in what would appear to be an overrepresentation of that type of unit on the CSC.[\[note: 107\]](#Ftn_107) The defendants argued that this point should also have been disclosed to the subsidiary proprietors before they were asked to vote Lim and Chan into the CSC.
+123    The defendants contended that it was a reasonable inference that with associates who own the same type of units, Lim and Chan had extra interest and felt additional urgency to push through with the collective sale as quickly as possible even if the sale price was not necessarily the appropriate price that could be obtained.[^106] The defendants also submitted that in view of the fact that the associates of Lim and Chan own the same type of unit as them, this resulted in what would appear to be an overrepresentation of that type of unit on the CSC.[^107] The defendants argued that this point should also have been disclosed to the subsidiary proprietors before they were asked to vote Lim and Chan into the CSC.

-124    Second, the defendants submitted that Lim and Chan did not declare their alleged conflicts of interest on multiple occasions, such as: (i) before Lim and Chan were elected into the CSC on 1 July 2017;[\[note: 108\]](#Ftn_108) (ii) when Lim and Chan signed the conflict of interest declaration forms on 5 September 2017 to indicate there was no conflict;[\[note: 109\]](#Ftn_109) and (iii) at the EGM on 9 September 2017.[\[note: 110\]](#Ftn_110) The defendants argued that Lim and Chan were trying to hide the fact of ownership by their associates because when questions were asked about such ownership at the EGM on 9 September 2017, they declined to answer frankly.
+124    Second, the defendants submitted that Lim and Chan did not declare their alleged conflicts of interest on multiple occasions, such as: (i) before Lim and Chan were elected into the CSC on 1 July 2017;[^108] (ii) when Lim and Chan signed the conflict of interest declaration forms on 5 September 2017 to indicate there was no conflict;[^109] and (iii) at the EGM on 9 September 2017.[^110] The defendants argued that Lim and Chan were trying to hide the fact of ownership by their associates because when questions were asked about such ownership at the EGM on 9 September 2017, they declined to answer frankly.

 125    Furthermore, the defendants submitted that subsequently, when their lawyers wrote to the plaintiffs’ lawyers to pursue this question after objections had been filed to the Board, the plaintiffs’ lawyers avoided giving an answer.
-The defendants’ lawyers had sent the plaintiffs’ lawyers a letter dated 14 June 2018, asking whether the CSC members had failed to declare their actual or potential conflicts of interest, and specifically to confirm whether Lim and Chan have associates who own or possess the units as specified in the letter.[\[note: 111\]](#Ftn_111) The plaintiffs’ lawyers did not respond to this letter.
-The defendants’ lawyers then sent the plaintiffs’ lawyers a letter dated 12 July 2018 informing them that they had yet to respond to the earlier letter dated 14 June 2018, and also requesting for certain documents.[\[note: 112\]](#Ftn_112) However, when the plaintiffs’ lawyers sent the defendants’ lawyers a letter dated 19 July 2018, the plaintiffs’ lawyers addressed the request for documents but did not respond on the issue of conflict of interest or whether Lim and Chan have associates who own or possess the specified units.[\[note: 113\]](#Ftn_113) The defendants submitted that it was only when their lawyers sent a more formal request by way of interrogatories to the plaintiffs on 2 August 2018 that they gave the answer on 7 August 2018 that Lim and Chan have associates who each owns another unit.[\[note: 114\]](#Ftn_114)
+The defendants’ lawyers had sent the plaintiffs’ lawyers a letter dated 14 June 2018, asking whether the CSC members had failed to declare their actual or potential conflicts of interest, and specifically to confirm whether Lim and Chan have associates who own or possess the units as specified in the letter.[^111] The plaintiffs’ lawyers did not respond to this letter.
+The defendants’ lawyers then sent the plaintiffs’ lawyers a letter dated 12 July 2018 informing them that they had yet to respond to the earlier letter dated 14 June 2018, and also requesting for certain documents.[^112] However, when the plaintiffs’ lawyers sent the defendants’ lawyers a letter dated 19 July 2018, the plaintiffs’ lawyers addressed the request for documents but did not respond on the issue of conflict of interest or whether Lim and Chan have associates who own or possess the specified units.[^113] The defendants submitted that it was only when their lawyers sent a more formal request by way of interrogatories to the plaintiffs on 2 August 2018 that they gave the answer on 7 August 2018 that Lim and Chan have associates who each owns another unit.[^114]

-126    Third, the defendants further submitted that Lim and Chan were key members of the CSC and the key movers of the collective sale, and that they had in fact pushed for a quick sale.[\[note: 115\]](#Ftn_115) The defendants argued that Lim and Chan breached their duty of fidelity and that it was not possible to conclude that the CSC’s decision to sell the Property so hastily was not infected by the conflicts of interest of Lim and Chan.
+126    Third, the defendants further submitted that Lim and Chan were key members of the CSC and the key movers of the collective sale, and that they had in fact pushed for a quick sale.[^115] The defendants argued that Lim and Chan breached their duty of fidelity and that it was not possible to conclude that the CSC’s decision to sell the Property so hastily was not infected by the conflicts of interest of Lim and Chan.

-127    On the other hand, the plaintiffs submitted that the mere fact that a CSC member has an associate who owns another unit did not in and of itself give rise to any actual or potential conflict of interest.[\[note: 116\]](#Ftn_116) The plaintiffs submitted, in their skeletal submissions, that the CSC members were only required to declare any conflict of interest that they were aware of and which arose from the relationship of the CSC members and their associates with the purchaser under the proposed collective sale.[\[note: 117\]](#Ftn_117) Since there was no such relationship with the purchaser, the plaintiffs argued that there was no actual or potential conflict of interest to be declared.
-At the hearing, the plaintiffs added that a CSC member also had to be “aware” of the actual or potential conflict of interest before he was required to declare it, _ie_, this was a subjective inquiry.[\[note: 118\]](#Ftn_118)
+127    On the other hand, the plaintiffs submitted that the mere fact that a CSC member has an associate who owns another unit did not in and of itself give rise to any actual or potential conflict of interest.[^116] The plaintiffs submitted, in their skeletal submissions, that the CSC members were only required to declare any conflict of interest that they were aware of and which arose from the relationship of the CSC members and their associates with the purchaser under the proposed collective sale.[^117] Since there was no such relationship with the purchaser, the plaintiffs argued that there was no actual or potential conflict of interest to be declared.
+At the hearing, the plaintiffs added that a CSC member also had to be “aware” of the actual or potential conflict of interest before he was required to declare it, _ie_, this was a subjective inquiry.[^118]

-128    The plaintiffs also submitted that the defendants’ complaint regarding the composition of the CSC had not been raised before the Board.[\[note: 119\]](#Ftn_119) The plaintiffs argued that this ground of objection was, in any event, a red herring because the LTSA does not prescribe or limit the composition of the CSC, and there was no need for the CSC members to declare their ownership details.
+128    The plaintiffs also submitted that the defendants’ complaint regarding the composition of the CSC had not been raised before the Board.[^119] The plaintiffs argued that this ground of objection was, in any event, a red herring because the LTSA does not prescribe or limit the composition of the CSC, and there was no need for the CSC members to declare their ownership details.
 The plaintiffs added that the defendants were not challenging the method of distributing the proceeds of sale.

-129    Second, the plaintiffs submitted that the CSC members had before their elections orally declared at the EGM on 1 July 2017 that they did not have any conflict of interest.[\[note: 120\]](#Ftn_120) (The defendants seemed to take the position that nothing was said orally to the subsidiary proprietors to deny any conflict of interest.[\[note: 121\]](#Ftn_121)) As for the EGM on 9 September 2017, the plaintiffs submitted that the CSC had been advised by R&T and the CSC members did not declare any conflict of interest because they were of the view that they had none.[\[note: 122\]](#Ftn_122)
+129    Second, the plaintiffs submitted that the CSC members had before their elections orally declared at the EGM on 1 July 2017 that they did not have any conflict of interest.[^120] (The defendants seemed to take the position that nothing was said orally to the subsidiary proprietors to deny any conflict of interest.[^121]) As for the EGM on 9 September 2017, the plaintiffs submitted that the CSC had been advised by R&T and the CSC members did not declare any conflict of interest because they were of the view that they had none.[^122]

-130    The plaintiffs explained orally, at the hearing before this court, that it was the oversight of their lawyers in omitting to respond to the written requests by the defendants’ lawyers for the information as to whether Lim and Chan have associates who each owns another unit.[\[note: 123\]](#Ftn_123) The plaintiffs explained that the letter dated 14 June 2018 from the defendants’ lawyers had been addressed to R&T’s conveyancing lawyers and while the litigation lawyers should have responded to it, they had omitted to do so.[\[note: 124\]](#Ftn_124) As for the letter dated 12 July 2018 from the defendants’ lawyers, the plaintiffs’ lawyers informed the court that they had omitted to respond on the issue of conflict of interest in their reply dated 19 July 2018, because the matter was then transitioning from R&T’s conveyancing lawyers to the litigation lawyers, and the litigation team was at the material time focused on drafting OS 841/2018.[\[note: 125\]](#Ftn_125) The plaintiffs’ lawyers explained that the application to the High Court, _ie_, OS 841/2018, had to be made within 14 days after the section 84A stop order was issued on 27 June 2018 (pursuant to s 84A(2B)).
-The plaintiffs’ lawyers stated that there was no intention not to disclose the fact of ownership by the associates of Lim and Chan.[\[note: 126\]](#Ftn_126) When the interrogatories were served on the plaintiffs, they answered promptly without challenging the need for the interrogatories.
+130    The plaintiffs explained orally, at the hearing before this court, that it was the oversight of their lawyers in omitting to respond to the written requests by the defendants’ lawyers for the information as to whether Lim and Chan have associates who each owns another unit.[^123] The plaintiffs explained that the letter dated 14 June 2018 from the defendants’ lawyers had been addressed to R&T’s conveyancing lawyers and while the litigation lawyers should have responded to it, they had omitted to do so.[^124] As for the letter dated 12 July 2018 from the defendants’ lawyers, the plaintiffs’ lawyers informed the court that they had omitted to respond on the issue of conflict of interest in their reply dated 19 July 2018, because the matter was then transitioning from R&T’s conveyancing lawyers to the litigation lawyers, and the litigation team was at the material time focused on drafting OS 841/2018.[^125] The plaintiffs’ lawyers explained that the application to the High Court, _ie_, OS 841/2018, had to be made within 14 days after the section 84A stop order was issued on 27 June 2018 (pursuant to s 84A(2B)).
+The plaintiffs’ lawyers stated that there was no intention not to disclose the fact of ownership by the associates of Lim and Chan.[^126] When the interrogatories were served on the plaintiffs, they answered promptly without challenging the need for the interrogatories.

 ##### (2)   Decision